25 September 2020

 • Notabag — a simple lightweight bag which folds up small and has a simple, beautiful design which makes it graceful to carry things in one hand, over one shoulder, or as a backpack

-• Nanobag — by far the best packable tiny bags I have ever found, these easily pack down to almost nothing but the material is neither flimsy nor weird, plus the bag shapes are thoughtfully designed — I recommend the sling, pack, amd XL formats
+• Nanobag — by far the best packable tiny bags I have ever found; these easily pack down to almost nothing but the material is neither flimsy nor weird; the bag shapes are thoughtfully designed — I recommend the sling, pack, amd XL formats

-• Eagle Creek — an array of well-designed and well-constructed packing cubes; you may prefer to use cubes from the same maker as your bag, but you definitely need packing cubes if you travel
+• Eagle Creek — my favorite maker of packing cubes; you may prefer to use cubes from the same maker as your bag, but you definitely need packing cubes if you travel

-• Matador — a bunch of interesting travel tools; I have one of their nifty pocket blankets — and even though I am not on the road any more like I used to be, I am very tempted to pick up one of their unique little soap bags
+• Matador — a bunch of interesting travel tools; I have one of their nifty pocket blankets; also check out their unique little soap bags

 • The Ogio locker bag — cleverly designed to organize gym gear and fit into locker just so — for years I had one which I did not even take back and forth, it just lived in my locker